-So why are asset classes important to understand?
+So why are asset classes essential to understand?

-This is because some asset classes like “value” have performed better in the past than other asset classes.
+It is because some asset classes like value have performed better in the past than other asset classes.
 That means you should consider adding a portion of the best historical performing asset classes to your portfolio if you want to be an above-average investor.

 But what is an asset class?
 We’ll cover that next.